arseneausm/builder/README.md

 ## 📣 Acknowledgements

-Builder's DXF processer is pretty much ripped straight from the SDXF library by nycresistor.
+Builder's DXF processer is pretty much ripped straight from the SDXF library by nycresistor and some guy named Stani.
 Kudos.

 https://github.com/nycresistor/SDXF